Making an offer on REO property or a foreclosure in Hickory?

 Foreclosed upon and bank owned property purchases require the assistance of an experience professional.

 For more information, just contact me through my site or e-mail me.
-I'm happy to answer questions you have about real estate foreclosures.
+I'm happy to answer questions you have about real estate foreclosures and investment properties in Catawba, Alexander or Burke County.

 What is an REO?